1. What should I do if I am interested in studying at the University of Economics in Bratislava (EUBA) as an Erasmus+ exchange student?

 16. Do I need to visit the Center for International Relations prior to my departure?
 If so, when?

 Home universities usually require confirmation of stay from their Erasmus+ students.
-You are required to come to the International Mobility Department to de-register your stay in person.
+You are required to come to the International Office to de-register your stay in person.
 The confirmation of stay can only be issued not earlier than three days before the end of your study at EUBA.
-If your home university requires its own form to be filled in, please bring this form with you when you visit our office.
+If your home university requires its form to be filled in, please bring this form with you when you visit our office.

 17. How will I receive my Transcript of Records?